21centuryweather/21st-Century-Weather-Software-Wiki/git/git-team.md

 Git tree.
 ```

-Collaborative workflow includes two new concepts: *forks* and *pull requests*.

-- A **fork** is a copy of another person's or team's repository that will be stored in your GitHub account.
-Both the original and the fork are on GitHub, the difference is that you can make modifications to the version that lives in your account.
+There are different ways to use branches.
+Maybe every person in the team has one branch and work on that branch until is time to merge everything to the main.
+Or maybe, and this is more common, each branch represent a new feature added to the project.
+So if you are adding a new function, you create a branch, develop the code and them merge it.

+Working with branches won't eliminate merge conflicts, but those will appear once when you merge your branch to the main and will prepare to deal with it.

-- **Pull Request** or PR is a GitHub tool that allows you to make changes to a fork or branch and then request to the repo owner or maintainer to merge those changes into the main branch.
+Before we revise how the workflow looks like in this case, there is one new concept we need to mention: a **Pull Request** or PR is a GitHub tool that allows you to make changes to a branch and then request to the repo owner or maintainer to merge those changes into the main branch.
-Pull requests can come from forks or from independent branches within the repository.
+Pull requests can come from forks (will talk about that later) or from independent branches within the repository.
 They allow the maintainers and contributors to the project to review, discuss, request, and approve the changes and merge then to the main branch.

-Learning how to effectively use these tools and concepts can make collaborating with other people much easier.
-You may even be able to use this workflow even on an individual basis.

-When you are collaborating on a project, you may find yourself in one of the following situations:

-- Scenario 1: You have write permissions on the remote repository,
-in this case you don't need to use forks.
-- Scenario 2: You do not have write permissions on the remote repository, so you will need to use forks.

-In both scenarios we will assume that you will work with branches to separate
-your work from other people's before passing them to the main branch.

 (content:git-team:scenario1)=
-## Scenario 1
+## Collaborative workflow 1

-This diagram shows the workflow when we **don't** need to do a fork.
+This diagram shows the workflow when you what to contribute to the repository using branches.
+Here we assume you have write permissions on the remote repository,

 ```{figure} images/no_fork.png
 ---